-Join Todd Kopriva for an in-depth discussion in this video GPU: OpenGL, part of Optimizing Performance with After Effects and Premiere Pro.
+Join Todd Kopriva for an in-depth discussion in this video GPU: OpenGL, part of After Effects and Premiere Pro: Optimizing Performance (2011).

 Aftereffects and Premiere Pro both use OpenGL on the GPU to accelerate some things.
 Premiere Pro only uses OpenGL for a few things, such as accelerating the drawing of some items to the screen.
 After Effects, however, can use OpenGL considerably more extensively.
 Let's look at the details.
 Similar to the way in which Premiere Pro can use CUDA to accelerate the rendering of some items.
 After Effects can use a separate render, the OpenGL render to accelerate the rendering of some items.
 As we'll see the OpenGL render is useful for speeding somethings up for previews, but in general should not be used for final output, and in fact should not always be trusted for previews.
 Let's look at where we can set the use of the OpenGL render.
 The bottom of the composition panel, we have fast previews, if we hold this button we can see that we have several different preview options, including wireframe, adaptive resolution, OpenGL interactive, and OpenGL always on.
 Let's put OpenGL always on.